-"The investment in this building," said College dean Alexis T. Bell, "will be repaid many times over in the contributions of our faculty and students to our health, economy and environment."
+"The investment in this building," said College dean Alexis T. Bell, who was dean at the time, "will be repaid many times over in the contributions of our faculty and students to our health, economy and environment."

-Tan Hall is the result of a partnership between the state, which provided approximately one-third of the $40-million cost following the passage of the Higher Education Bond Act (Proposition 153) in 1992, and the private sector.
+Tan Hall was the result of a partnership between the state, which provided approximately one-third of the $40-million cost ($70-million today) following the passage of the Higher Education Bond Act (Proposition 153) in 1992, and the private sector.
 Hundreds of individuals, corporations, and foundations contributed to the broad-based funding effort.

-The building contains seven floors of laboratory space, an undergraduate computer facility, a conference room, and a lecture hall.
+The building contains seven floors of laboratory space, a basemant, and sub-basemant level, an undergraduate computer facility, Ross and Irma McCollum Conference Room on the seventh floor, and a lecture hall.

-The building is named in honor of the late Tan Kah Kee (1874-1961), a pioneering industrialist and philanthropist in China and Singapore who devoted his wealth to promoting education.
+The building was named in honor of the late Tan Kah Kee (1874-1961), a pioneering industrialist and philanthropist in China and Singapore who devoted his wealth to promoting education (see story about Mr. Tan below).
 Members of the overseas Chinese community in Southeast Asia, led by prominent business and philanthropic interests, donated millions of dollars to the project in Tan's honor.
-Both Chancellor Tien and Emeritus Professor of Chemistry and Nobel Laureate Yuan T. Lee are on the board of the Tan Kah Kee International Association, which promotes Tan's ideals of modernization through education and democratization.
+Chancellor Chang-Lin Tien (UC Berkeley’s seventh Chancellor) and Emeritus Professor of Chemistry and Nobel Laureate Yuan T. Lee were on the board of the Tan Kah Kee International Association, which promoted Tan's ideals of modernization through education and democratization.

-"This building is testimony to the international recognition of Berkeley's contributions in chemical science and engineering," said Tien.
+"This building is testimony to the international recognition of Berkeley's contributions in chemical science and engineering," Tien commented.

 The edited version of the following article was first published by Singapore’s The Straits Times as the cover story in its Life!
 Supplement on September 11, 1997.